Nitrokey/nethsm/docs/system-design.md

 : A user account with this _Role_ has access to the operations required to initiate a system backup only.

-## Encryption Architecture
+## Encryption Architecture {#sec-dd-ea}

 ![Encryption Architecture](EncryptionArchitecture.png){width=75%}

-The _Authentication Store_ and _Key Store_ are persisted to disk and their contents are encrypted and authenticated using the so-called _Domain Key_.
+The _Authentication Store_ and _Key Store_ are persisted to disk and their _contents_ are encrypted and authenticated using the so-called _Domain Key_.
 Only the **S-Keyfender** subject has decrypted access to these stores.
+Note that, for the avoidance of doubt, _contents_ in this context refers to only the values of each key-value store, not the keys.

 The _Domain Key_ is stored in the _Domain Key Store_, and encrypted using AES256-GCM (i.e. AEAD) with ephemeral _Unlock Keys_.

-The _Domain Key Store_ contains two "Slots" for encrypted _Domain Keys_; which "Slot" is used depends on whether or not the NetHSM is configured for [Unattended Boot].
+The _Domain Key Store_ contains two "Slots" for encrypted _Domain Keys_; which "Slot" is used depends on whether or not the NetHSM is configured for [Unattended Boot](#sec-us-ub).
 Specifically, a _Provisioned_ NetHSM (via **S-Keyfender**) performs the following steps during boot to transition from the initial _Locked_ state into an _Operational_ state:

 |     _State_ = _Locked_
 |     _Unlock Key_ = KDF(_Device ID_)